A novel observable for $C\!P$ violation in multi-body decays and its application potential to charm and beauty meson decays: The Forward-Backward asymmetry induced asymmetry

-For a three-body decay $H\to h_1 h_2 h_3$, we will focus on the phase space in the vicinity of a $P$-wave intermediate resonance $X$, where, the decay will be dominated by the cascade decay $H\to X h_3$, $X\to h_1 h_2$.
+Consider a multi-body decay $H\to h_1 h_2 h_3\cdots h_n$, where $H$ is a heavy meson, and $h_1$, $h_2$, $\cdots$, $h_n$ are light ones.
+We will focus on the phase space in the vicinity of a $P$-wave intermediate resonance $X$, where, the decay will be dominated by the cascade decay $H\to X h_3\cdots h_n$, $X\to h_1 h_2$.
 The part of the phase space which we focus on satisfies $(m_X-\sigma_X)^2<s_{12}<(m_X+\sigma_X)^2$, where $s_{12}$ is the invariant mass squared of $h_1$ and $h_2$, $m_X$ is the mass of $X$, $\sigma_X$ is of the same order with the decay width of $X$, $\Gamma_X$.
-Let us denote the relative angle between the momenta of $h_1$ and $h_3$ in the rest frame of $h_1$ and $h_2$ (hence of $X$) as $\theta_{13}^\ast$.
-Then, the part of phase space that we focus on can be further divided into two parts according to whether $\theta_{13}^\ast$ is larger or smaller than $\pi/2$.
+Let us denote the relative angle between the momenta of $h_1$ and $H$ in the rest frame of $h_1$ and $h_2$ system (hence, of $X$) as $\theta^\ast_{1}$.
+Then, the part of phase space that we focus on can be further divided into two parts according to whether $\theta^\ast_{1}$ is larger or smaller than $\pi/2$.
 An observable, describing the forward-backward asymmetry in these two parts of the phase space, can be defined as